arangodb/docs-hugo/site/content/3.12/release-notes/deprecated-and-removed-features.md

   - The `useMemoryMaps` option for Pregel jobs to use memory-mapped files as a backing storage for large datasets has been removed.

+- **Pregel**:

+  The distributed iterative graph processing (Pregel) system has been deprecated in v3.12.

+  The following functionalities have been removed:
+  - Pregel algorithms (PageRank, Vertex Centrality, Vertex Closeness, Connected Components, and Community Detection) have been removed.

+  - `@arangodb/pregel` JavaScript API package has been removed.

+  - Pregel HTTP API has been removed.

 - **Leader/Follower Deployment Mode**:
   The Leader/Follower deployment mode is deprecated and already removed from documentation.
 OneShard databases in clusters are a better alternative.